Swammers8/swammers8.github.io/assets/sequel/writeup.md

 GET /search_app/search.php?query=1&XPGZ=7942 AND 1=1 UNION ALL SELECT 1,NULL,'<script>alert("XSS")</script>',table_name FROM information_schema.tables WHERE 2>1--/**/; EXEC xp_cmdshell('cat ../../../etc/passwd')# HTTP/1.1
 ```

 Much prettier!
 As we can see, this looks like a test for sql injection.
-This makes sense given the title of the challenge.
+This makes sense given the title and description of the challenge.

-Note: I am also pretty sure the challenge mentioned something about SQLMap having been used, but since the challenge is no longer available I can’t double check lol.

 So scrolling down our capture I noticed a few more requests that looked like SQLi attempts with 500 error responses: